eugene-malashkin/numeral-qt/README.md

 The library was inspired by http://numeraljs.com/, but has a slightly different syntax.

 You can define numeral format in one string named "format string".
-For instance, you would like to format number without thousands separator ("0") and with two digits after dot (".00"), you should use format string "0.00":
+For instance, if you want to format number without thousands separator ("0") and with two digits after dot (".00"), you should use format string "0.00":
 ```c++
 // Format number 12345.678 with format string "0.00"
 QString st = NumeralFormat::format(12345.678, "0.00"); // st == "12345.68"